ornl-ssd/cpp-novice/_episodes/11-arrays.md

 #### Multidimensional arrays

 Multidimensional arrays in C++ are defined by specifying more than one dimension.
-A C++ array with two dimensions can be considered as a two-dimensional array made of elements, all of them of a same uniform data type.
+A C++ array with two dimensions can be considered as a two-dimensional array comprising elements of the same uniform data type.

 <img src="{{ site.github.url }}/fig/11-arrays-multi-01.png"/>